r0c/search-guard-ssl-docs/2_quick_start.md

 * `node-1-keystore.jks`
 * `node-2-keystore.jks`

-The keystore files are individual per node.
+The keystore files are specific per node.
 Copy `node-0-keystore.jks` to the `config` directory of your first ES node, `node-1-keystore.jks` to the second and so forth.

 The config directory of your first ES node should now look like: